Blog

 Our data is regularly updated to ensure that our insights remain current and in touch with the latest trends.
 High-priority data sources, like popular venues or trending topics, are updated more frequently, often daily, to accurately convey real-time sentiment.
 Other sources might be refreshed on a weekly or monthly basis, depending on their volatility and impact on our models.

-4. Tastedive data
+4. TasteDive data

 Finally, another important data source is our TasteDive data.
 TasteDive is a cultural recommendation engine and social community that helps consumers discover like-minded people and new things to watch, read, listen to, and play based on their unique preferences.
 It is the only user-generated content (UGC) platform that traverses all categories of media, entertainment, brands, and geospatial categories like dining and travel.